The best hotels in The Hague

 Day Trips from The Hague

 Delft is 15 minutes south by Intercity train.
 The Prinsenhof Museum is where William of Orange was assassinated in 1584 and the bullet holes are still visible in the courtyard wall.
-The Royal Delft pottery factory is 15 minutes walk from the station and gives comprehensive insight into the production of genuine Delftware.
+The Royal Delft pottery factory is 15 minutes walk from the station and gives detailed insight into the production of genuine Delftware.
 The city center has better-preserved historic architecture than The Hague itself.

 Rotterdam is 30 minutes east and has the most radical architecture in Europe: the Cube Houses, the Market Hall, the Erasmusbrug, and the De Rotterdam building.
 The Museum Boijmans Van Beuningen has a world-class collection currently in restoration but accessible through the Depot.
 Leiden (20 minutes north) has the best preserved university city atmosphere in the Netherlands.